Zhang Jinqiu: Design Work

-For more than half a century, Zhang made her home in Xi’an, Shaan’xi Province.
+For more than half a century, Zhang made her home in Xi'an, Shaanxi Province.
 Her works focus on the unity and harmonious relationship between science and aesthetics, as well as between vernacular and modern.
 In the 1970s, she undertook the restoration of the building structures and gardens of the Tang dynasty.
 Her ideas on utilising technological and scientific advancements were realised in her conservation and heritage projects, most notably the Shaanxi History Museum.
 The project is described as a modern architectural project in which traditional architectural elements are used as ingredients of innovation.
-Beyond revitalising the ancient city and its history, Zhang’s designs present architectural features of the past in the modern context.
-This approach, often referred as the “Neo-Tang Style,” gained popularity through her works.
+Beyond revitalising the ancient city and its history, Zhang's designs present architectural features of the past in the modern context.
+This approach, often referred as the "Neo-Tang Style," gained popularity through her works.
 "The Tang style that I practice is a way of exploring diversified creations.
 I like different architectural designs as long as they suit the time, place, and theme at that time."

 Zhang designed several contemporary landmark buildings in Xi'an, including the Shaanxi History Museum, Tang Lotus Garden and Famen Temple.
 She also participated in the design of the Beijing Revolutionary History Museum and the Chairman Mao Memorial Hall.
 Ms. Zhang and two Chinese female architects who have won the honorary title of "Architectural Master."

 Zhang also insists on leaving historical traces and cultural charm in architectural design and treats historical and cultural heritage with heart and affection.
 "Modern and uncoordinated buildings cannot be built in old cities and protected areas, and in development areas, not all buildings should be built in the Zhou, Qin, Han and Tang styles."
 Zhang Jinqiu gave an example, "Today's high-tech zones and economic development zones can be built according to the functions of the new zones.
 To develop and construct high-rise buildings and modern glass curtain walls, but there must be restrictions next to the Big Wild Goose Pagoda and within the city walls."